This is the multi-page printable view of this section. Click here to print.

 containerregistry.statics.login.countAllowed Registry Login countcnt

-containerregistry.statics.repository.created.countNumber of created repositoriescnt
+containerregistry.statics.repository.created.countNumber of generated repositoriescnt

 containerregistry.statics.repository.deleted.countNumber of deleted repositoriescnt